 Chef Rahul Rana is the corporate executive chef of the Good Earth Group.
 If you’ve been to the Blue Door, Nyama Mama or any Yao restaurant in Nairobi, then you’ve been a beneficiary of what the Good Earth Group has to offer; delightful experiences of food and drink in exceptional locales.

-Tuesday afternoon we visited Pan Asian Yao in Gigiri to have a chat with chef Rahul about his food experience is Nairobi.
+We visited Pan Asian Yao in Gigiri to have a chat with chef Rahul about his food experience is Nairobi.
 Rahul has been a chef for 18 years and has worked internationally from India to London and now finds himself in Kenya.
 He is soft-spoken, warm and a straight-to-the-point kinda guy.

 Why did you decide to become a chef?